Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Easy and Inexpensive Hedgehog Housing

-All of the designs above are incredibly easy (and equally inexpensive) to build, so you won’t have to sacrifice an entire paycheck or an entire weekend to building one.
+All of the designs above are incredibly easy (and equally inexpensive) if you are interested in learning how to build a hedgehog cage, so you won’t have to sacrifice an entire paycheck or an entire weekend to building one.

 Best of all, they’re almost infinitely customizable, so you can make yours as unique as your pet.